getify/foi-lang/formalization-work/Foi-Specification.md

 - **`~<*`**: an external producer drives.
 The block body observes emissions that arrive from a source outside the block's control; the composition terminates when the source closes.
 Applies to `PushStream`, `Channel`, and the effect handler scopes established by §6.3.

-Both operators require a *type* on the LHS -- either a bare type name (`Promise`) or a compound type expression (e.g., `List{Promise}`, per §18).
+Both operators require a *type* on the LHS -- either a bare type name (`Promise`) or a compound form (`List{Promise}`, per §16).
 A value on the LHS is a static error.
 Type-LHS resolves the composition's dispatch to a specific hook at compile time, consistent with Foi's other static-first commitments (universal proper tail calls §3.4, mandatory effect tracking §6.13, compile-time precondition dispatch §3.5).

 Compound-LHS carries semantic meaning on `~<<`: an inner `Promise` annotation on an iterating outer triggers per-element awaiting behavior (each element is awaited before the block body executes for it); on the composing outer `IO`, the optional `IO{Promise}` annotation documents the native Promise-transformer behavior specified in §6.12.5.
 Compound-LHS is not admitted on `~<*`; the observer-of-emissions form has no auto-lift semantics.